GitHub Activity Widget for Website. No-code, Live - Poper

 Open-source maintainers

-Add the activity stream and release timeline to your project homepage so visitors immediately see the repo is healthy and well-maintained.
-A live contribution heatmap is the strongest organic signal that your project is worth depending on.
+Add a live activity feed to your project homepage so visitors immediately see the repo is healthy and well-maintained.
+A steady stream of recent commits and releases is the strongest organic signal that your project is worth depending on.

-Developer portfolio for Maya Chen showing avatar, three project tiles (stream-cli, edge-cache, notion-sdk) with star counts, and a 52-week GitHub contribution heatmap below
+Developer portfolio for Maya Chen showing avatar, three project tiles (stream-cli, edge-cache, notion-sdk) with star counts, and a recent GitHub activity feed below

 Developer portfolios and personal sites

 Turn your GitHub profile into a live proof-of-work block on your portfolio.
-Recruiters and clients see exactly what you have shipped this week, not what you listed in a static bio.
+Recruiters and clients see exactly what you have shipped recently, not what you listed in a static bio.
 The fastest way to make hire me into something they can verify in one scroll.

 Changelog page with vertical timeline of four releases (v2.4.1, v2.4.0, v2.3.2, v2.3.1) shown as colored version pills with commit hashes and contributor names